 External Transfer Student Credit Evaluations

-An external transfer student who is offered admission to the College of Arts and Sciences will receive a tentative credit evaluation with their offer of admission.
+An external transfer student who is offered admission to the College of Arts and Sciences will receive a tentative credit evaluation after they have accepted their offer of admission and made a deposit reserving their place in the incoming class.
 The credit evaluation provides a summary of how many credits/courses from their prior institution(s) will transfer to the college and identifies the courses that will fulfill college requirements (including the FWS and foreign language requirements).
 The following guidelines describe how credits from other institutions are evaluated:

 - To be eligible for Cornell credit, a course must be substantially equivalent to a comparable Cornell course in terms of content and rigor.
 This will be determined using criteria such as content hours, assessments, and textbooks.